NethServer/nethsecurity-docs/nat.rst

 NethSecurity provides various types of NAT helpers, all of which are disabled by default.
 If needed, specific helpers can be enabled via the web UI, and a reboot is required after any modification to activate or deactivate the selected helper.

+During helper configuration, the interface may display certain parameters typical of the involved protocol.
+These parameters are pre-filled with the most commonly used default values.
+Since the parameters depend on the protocol type, they vary in both number and type depending on the helper (some helpers do not display any parameters).

 .. note:: When certain helpers are enabled, related helpers are automatically activated as dependencies.
 In these cases, the interface shows an informational icon to notify the user.